• Skip to primary navigation

 Butter Chicken vs Tikka Masala

 When you think of Indian food, chances are you picture a bowl of either Butter Chicken or Tikka Masala.
-Both are incredibly popular Indian curry dishes that you might find on the menu of Indian restaurants, made with pieces of chicken swimming in a vibrant red sauce.
-This article will help explain the difference between the two most popular Indian recipes, Butter Chicken and Tikka Masala, so you can feel confident ordering out!
+Both are incredibly popular Indian dishes that you might find on the menu of Indian restaurants, made with pieces of chicken swimming in a vibrant red sauce.
+This article will help explain the difference between these two popular Indian recipes so you can feel confident ordering out!

 Jump to: